willcl-ark/bitcoin-rpc-web/README.md

 ### Remote RPC

+> [!CAUTION]
+>
-RPC credentials are sent via HTTP Basic Auth in the clear.
+> RPC credentials are sent via HTTP Basic Auth in the clear.
 By default, the app only allows connections to local and private network addresses (localhost, `127.0.0.0/8`, `10.0.0.0/8`, `172.16.0.0/12`, `192.168.0.0/16`, and `100.64.0.0/10` for WireGuard/Tailscale).
 Attempting to connect to a public IP will be blocked with an error message.
+>

-If you're connecting to a remote node over a trusted tunnel or don't have funds at risk, you can bypass this check:
+> If you're connecting to a remote node over a trusted tunnel or don't have funds at risk, you can bypass this check:

 ```
 DANGER_INSECURE_RPC=1 cargo run --release